RestorationsSOS.com - Fire and Water Damage Restoration

 A restoration company will offer a large array of services, depending on the extent of the damage.
 For example: if the structure is badly damaged, a restoration company will offer rebuilding services.
 In general, most restoration companies will offer all services required to return your property to its pre-loss condition.

-Cleaning, Repairing, and Disinfecting - the Basics
+Cleaning, Repairing, and Disinfecting - The Basics

 Whether you choose to hire a restoration professional or to do the job yourself, follow these basic steps: